pydemo/MoA/README.md

 ## Quickstart: MoA in 50 LOC

-To get to get started with using MoA in your own apps, see `moa.py`.
+To get started with using MoA in your own apps, see `moa.py`.
 In this simple example, we'll use 2 layers and 4 LLMs.
 You'll need to:

 1. Install the Together Python library: `pip install together`
 2. Get your [Together API Key](https://api.together.xyz/settings/api-keys) & export it: `export TOGETHER_API_KEY=`